The concept of an energy-use ecosystem

 The Concept of an Energy-use Ecosystem

 On the other hand, when this challenge is well met, a business’s energy-use maturity becomes a strength, a competitive advantage.
 Its energy-use maturity will contribute to its success in winning in the B2B environment, because energy-use maturity is exactly the sort of attribute the best customers are looking for so they can demonstrate they have good reasons for choosing your business over one of your competitors.
-Similarly, energy-use maturity adds appeal when the contest is for talent, for investment – equity and debt both – and for that all-important license to operate that no business can take for granted.
+Similarly, energy-use maturity adds appeal when the contest is for talent, for investment – equity and debt alike – and for that all-important ‘license to operate’ that no business can take for granted.
 In short, for success.

 Note that a business’s senior management team has no choice but to manage this challenge at the business unit level, because each business has its own combination of location-dependent issues, job-market dependent issues, and customer-mix dependent issues.
 This is not a challenge that can be handled by a head office producing a standard operating procedure.

 Dealing with a business’s energy-use ecosystem is, in a sense, more than management.
 Management denotes dealing with things under a manager’s control.
 Many aspects of a business’s energy-use ecosystem are clearly outside the manager’s control.
 But nonetheless there are management skills that can be put to work.
-If thinking about and planning to deal with this ecosystem for the first time, the initial goal will be to understand it.
+When thinking about and planning to deal with this ecosystem for the first time, the initial goal will be to understand it.
 This will include mapping out the range of issues as fully as practicable, and then putting in some rigorous cognitive effort to rank each element with reference to magnitude of impact, likelihood of impact, and time horizon of impact.
 This is not easy.
-The factors are different for every business, and depend on correctly anticipating the needs of various parties including corporate office management , current shareholders, and even future investors.
+The factors are different for every business, and depend on correctly anticipating the needs of various parties including corporate office management, current shareholders, and even future investors.

 The objective of all this effort is to be able do the best possible job of exploiting the opportunities and managing the risks.
 And then to get better at doing this over time.